 8. Appoint a Data Protection Officer

-As part of the GDPR compliance requirements, a data protection officer is required in any company that processes information and data on a large scale.
+Another means of how to implement GDPR is to appoint a data protection officer.
+This is required in any company that processes information and data on a large scale.
 They will need to do the following:

 - Maintain audit trails and demonstrate accountability and compliance

 - Maintain an inventory of data that categorizes consumers

 - Maintain auditable trails of the processing activity